wzs28150/meUi/README.md

 # meUi
-#### This is a work in the project, the use of single page applications.
-I will summarize it down to facilitate future use.
+#### This is a work in the project, the use of SPA.
+As a beginner, I summarize it to facilitate future use.